ljvmiranda921/ljvmiranda921.github.io/research/index.md

 permalink: /research/
 ---

-I'm broadly interested in data-centric approaches in building equitable language technologies for all.
+I'm broadly interested in data-centric approaches to building equitable language technologies for all.
 My work spans topics such as **low-resource and multilingual NLP**, **language model adaptation**, and **data-centric AI**.

 You can also check my [Google